Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Methods

 \subsection{Dynamical evolution}

-We investigate the expansion dynamics of a wave packet initially localized at the lattice center $|\Psi(0)\rangle=|j_0\rangle$ with $j_0=N/2$ for even $N$, evolving under the non-Hermitian AA model defined by the Hamiltonian in Eq.~\eqref{eq1}.
-The time-evolved state is
+We investigate the expansion dynamics of a wave packet initially localized at the lattice center, $|\Psi(0)\rangle=|j_0\rangle$, with $j_0=N/2$ for even $N$, under the non-Hermitian AAH model defined by the Hamiltonian in Eq.~\eqref{eq1}.
+The normalized time-evolved state is written as